rpm-software-management/dnf/doc/conf_ref.rst

     concurrently.
 Defaults to 3.
 The minimal number of installonly packages is 2.
 Value 0 or 1 means unlimited number of installonly packages.

+``installroot``
+    :ref:`string <string-label>`

+    The root of the filesystem for all packaging operations.
+It requires an absolute path.
+See also :ref:`--installroot commandline option <installroot-label>`.

+``install_weak_deps``
+    :ref:`boolean <boolean-label>`

+    When this option is set to True and a new package is about to be installed, all packages linked by weak dependency relation (Recommends or Supplements flags) with this package will be pulled into the transaction.
+    Default is ``True``.

 .. _keepcache-label:

 ``keepcache``